-Zero Tolerance Policy for Disruptive Conduct in the Classroom and Online
+Zero tolerance policy for Disruptive conduct in the classroom

-• The instructor has primary responsibility for control over classroom behavior and maintenance of academic integrity.

-- He/she can order temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct which violates the general rules and regulations of the College. - Disruptive behavior in the classroom that obstructs or disrupts the learning environment is defined as: - Offensive language; - Harassment of students or professors; - Repeated outbursts from a student which disrupt the flow of instruction or prevent concentration on the subject taught; - Failure to cooperate in maintaining classroom decorum; and - Continued use of any electronic or other noise or light emitting device which disturbs others: beepers, cell phones, palm pilots, lap-top computers, games, etc. - Students who are removed from class for disruptive behavior will not be allowed to return until the issue is resolved and may be administratively withdrawn from the course or the college.
+- The instructor has primary responsibility for control over classroom behavior and maintenance of academic integrity. - He/she can order temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct which violates the general rules and regulations of the College. - Disruptive behavior in the classroom that obstructs or disrupts the learning environment is defined as: - Offensive language; - Harassment of students or professors; - Repeated outbursts from a student which disrupt the flow of instruction or prevent concentration on the subject taught; - o Failure to cooperate in maintaining classroom decorum; and - Continued use of any electronic or other noise or light emitting device which disturbs others: beepers, cell phones, palm pilots, lap-top computers, games, etc. - Students who are removed from class for disruptive behavior will not be allowed to return until the issue is resolved and may be administratively withdrawn from the course or the college.